PREP SPORTS: WIAA Board of Control delays fall sports seasons; plans to give spring opportunities for affected schools

-Creating a fall sports season and giving opportunities to student-athletes was on the top of the WIAA Board of Control’s list at Thursday’s special business meeting.
+Creating a fall sports season and giving opportunities to student-athletes was on the top of the WIAA Board of Control’s list at a special business meeting on July 23.

 The Board of Control also sought to be mindful of health and safety concerns caused by the COVID-19 pandemic, leading to an examination of when “lower-risk” and “higher-risk” fall sports should begin and a decision to delay the season’s start.